Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

 17. **centralized_procedure**: Indicates if the procurement process was centralized.
 18. **framework_agreement_description**: Description of any framework agreement associated with the contract.

-**Description**: Public Contracts of 2024 - Information registered on the BASE Portal at www.base.gov.pt by the Contracting Authorities (directly and/or through Electronic Platforms).

 Note: The data is primarily in Portuguese.

-# Terraform Configuration for Google Cloud Platform

-This Terraform configuration provisions resources on Google Cloud Platform (GCP), including Google Cloud Storage buckets and BigQuery datasets.

 ## Prerequisites